crisbal/vue-webpack-ssr-fully-featured/docs/Server-Side-Rendering.md

 The `preFetch` hook will get access to the vuex `store` object to allow the dispatching of vuex action.

+**Hint**: the `preFetch` hook won't be called client side, this means that you will also need to define the proper fetching actions in the `beforeMount` hook.
+Usually you should `preFetch` core data and `beforeMount`-fetch all of the data.

 ## Use cases

 * Fetching stateless data (page content)